terryhycheng/CV/README.md

 | [Agenda Website](https://github.com/terryhycheng/agenda)                   | A website built for a marketing agency by using NextJS, connecting with headless CMS - Sanity.                     | NextJS, TailwindCSS, DaisyUI, Sanity              |
 | [Personal Travel App](https://github.com/terryhycheng/personal-travel-app) | An app to visualise your trips in a single webpage with weather and geo information you would need during planning | Node.js, Javascript, HTML, SASS, Express          |
 | [Personal To-do List](https://github.com/terryhycheng/angular-aws-tdl)     | An app with authentication functionality.
 Users can register their own accounts to manage to-dos.                  | Angular, AWS S3, AWS Lambda, ExpressJS, Circle CI |

+## Skills

+#### Passionate in design

+Organising elements to create beautiful layouts has always been my passion.
+After graduating, I worked in the design industry for over 6 years.
+During this time, I gained experience and additional skills that took me from a passionate graduate to a professional designer.
+I believe all these experiences and skill sets would be a booster while working in front-end development.

+#### Keen to details

+From designing a poster while working in marketing agencies, to developing a programming while studying in Makers.
+Detail always plays a key role towards perfection.
+I believe every detail can make a difference so being detail-oriented is so important for me either as a designer or developer.

+#### Thrives under pressure

+When I was working in marketing agencies, having a tight production timeline with multiple projects on hand at the same time are a normal practice.
+The team leaders from my previous jobs were impressed by my high efficiency and also the quality of my, even though working under high pressure.

+#### Fast and motivated learner

+When I was an undergraduate student, I studied motion graphics and 3D animation from online resources within 3 months and completed my final year project with an A grade.
+I did the same when I was working at The University of Hong Kong, learning web development with HTML, CSS, Javascript and WordPress from Youtube tutorials for my tasks as an IT officer.

+#### Excellent communicator

+During my time at Agenda, I presented to clients about our design concepts, with well-deisgned presentation decks and marketing data provided by other teams.
+I have continued to develop my written communication skills by [blogging](https://terryhycheng.hashnode.dev/) about my journey of learning to code and I use it to develop a stronger online presence.

+#### Additional skills

+- Methodologies : Agile, XP, Test Driven Development
+- Foreign languages : Fluent Cantonese, Madarian and basic Japanese

 ## Experience